xhyabunny/wloader/README.md

 As for defer attributes, *these aren't avaiable yet*, those may be added on the HTML file manually until further updates.

-Now your script will load as a module typed script, and with its crossorigin attribute.
+Now your script will load as a typed script, and with its crossorigin attribute.

 ⚠ *REMEMBER: MODIFIERS GO IN ORDER, YOU CAN'T PUT TYPE MODIFIERS INSIDE ATTRIBUTE MODIFIERS AND/OR THE OTHER WAY AROUND*

 This also happens with links, but to resume it;

-The first modifier changes the ``rel`` type of link you are implementing to the ``<head>`` element, for example:
+The first modifier changes the ``rel`` of the link you are implementing, this link appends to the ``<head>`` element of your document, for example:
 - ``stylesheet``
 - ``preconnect``
 - ``etc``